TheRoddyWMS/Roddy/README.md

 == Changelist

+- (WIP) add the createworkflow runmode to Roddy.

-- (WIP) A first working and very rough version of Roddys built in brawl language. brawl will be a very basic language to implement simpler workflows.
-Support is e.g. given for if and a lot of typing can be skipped. brawl scripts will be auto converted and compiled to Java workflows upon startup.
-This way it is guaranteed that those scripts are writte properly.
+- (TEST) A working and version of Roddys built in Brawl language.
+Brawl is be a very basic language to implement simple workflows.
+Support is e.g. given for if and a lot of typing can be skipped. brawl scripts will be auto converted and compiled to Groovy workflows upon startup.
+This way it is guaranteed that those scripts are written properly.
+Still missing is the for loop syntax.

 * Version update to 2.2.69